 Early on Tuesday morning, August 7th, we accompanied Terri Lawton as she transported three calves and a steer to a slaughterhouse out of state.
 It was about a 50-minute drive.
-The calf chewing on my shirt on the July 15th post from the Lawton Farm is the one in the middle of the three pictured here in the barn waiting to go onto the trailer.

 It was fascinating to watch Terri and her father set up a gated pathway from the barn to the trailer.
 The efficiency with which they worked made it obvious that they had done this many times before.

 After the gate was secure, Terri gently nudged the calves out of the barn, and since the trailer had a nice supply of fresh hay, they climbed on board without a moo!

 Even though they had never been on a trailer before, they were relaxed because they are so used to being around Terri on a daily basis.
 They trust her.
 She has kept them healthy.
 And even in these last moments, they were treated with respect.
 They were also used to being around each other, and even had worked out their special food pyramid!

 Terri’s delightful 10 year-old son Joseph was added help throughout the morning.
 He has a healthy understanding of his mother’s dairy and veal business, and even explained to us that this newly born girl would be beef at the end of her milk-giving career.
 Some might say that this is being desensitized, but I would argue that it’s actually being sensitized.
 Sensitized to one of many of life’s contradictions and paradoxes.
 Sensitized to life and death being cyclical and reciprocal.
 Sensitized to being connected rather than oblivious to the origins and processes involved in one’s food supply.
 Sensitized to that fully human feeling of being happy and sad at the same time instead of forcing contrary emotions into false or arbitrary compartments.
 Watching this calf suck Joseph’s finger can bring out such nuanced reflections. . .